bigscience-workshop/promptsource/CONTRIBUTING.md

 what your template does.
 1. **Save the template**.
 Hit the "Save" button.
 The output of the template applied to the current example will appear in the right sidebar.
 1. **Verify the template**.
-Check that you didn't missed any case by scrolling through a handful of examples of the prompted dataset using the "Prompted dataset viewer" mode.
+Check that you didn't miss any case by scrolling through a handful of examples of the prompted dataset using the "Prompted dataset viewer" mode.
 1. **Duplicate the template(s).** If the dataset you have chosen bear the same